Every Smile Starts with a Complimentary Consultation!

 We do not send invoices for monthly payments.
-We are able to set up a credit or debit card for monthly payments, or we can print a coupon book for check writers.
+We are able to set up a credit or debit card for monthly payments, or we can print a list of payments for check writers.
 We typically see patients every six weeks for adjustments, but payments are due monthly so we provide these options to keep payments current.

 5. Can I use my Health Savings Account (HSA) or Flexible Spending Account (FSA)?

 Yes, flex accounts are a great source of payment, and we will work with you to help you get the maximum benefit.